arangodb/arangojs/README.md

 * *query*: an AQL query string or a [query builder](https://npmjs.org/package/aqb) instance.
 * *bindVars* (optional): an object with the variables to bind the query to.

+For more information on *Cursor* instances see the *Cursor API* below.

 ### Managing AQL user functions

 These functions implement the [HTTP API for managing AQL user functions](https://docs.arangodb.com/HttpAqlUserFunctions/README.html).